 Expats who prefer to skip the queue can opt to use private hospitals.
 Though expensive, patients are seen to much quicker.
-Those who plan to use this option should be well insured to cover the high costs.
+If planning to use this option, expats should make sure they're comprehensively insured to cover the high costs.

 Below is a list of some of the main public and private hospitals in Manchester.